dasec/ForTrace/README.md

 [this link](https://support.microsoft.com/en-us/help/324737/how-to-turn-on-automatic-logon-in-windows) should guide you through the process of (re-)enabling auto login.

-Windows 11 guests can be installed using the same method, with a specific installation script **win11install.sh** being provided with the next update in the same folder as the Windows 10 script.
+**Note** - Windows 11 guests can be installed using the same method, with a specific installation script **win11install.sh** being provided with the next update in the same folder as the Windows 10 script.

 ### Windows installation - automated